jtlapp/electron-affinity/README.md

 ## Introduction

-Electron Affinity a small TypeScript library that makes IPC as simple as possible in Electron.
-It was designed to eliminate many of the problems that can arise when using IPC and has the following features:
+Electron Affinity is a small TypeScript library that makes IPC as simple as possible in Electron.
+It has the following features:

 - IPC services are merely methods on a vanilla class, callable both locally and remotely.
 - Uses context isolation and does not require node integration, maximizing security.